You are facing a technical problem and want to resolve it. That’s why you went on /r/techsupport in the first place.

 Read through our Guidelines: https://rtechsupport.org/kb/guidelines/.
-That’s the most important part!
+This part is very important!

-Then if you understood them, go ahead and start writing your post.
-It should include your problem (with all the information from step 1), Your specs from Step 2 and what you have done so far.
+After reading these articles, go ahead and start writing your post.
+It should include your problem (with all the information from Step 1), your specs from Step 2, and what you have tried so far.

-Understand that the techs are here because they like to.
+Understand that the techs are here because they like to help.
 And if you piss them off, they’re gone.
-None of the techs gets paid by anone and they have no obligation to you.
+None of the techs gets paid by anyone and they have no obligation to you.
 Please be nice to them and always answer all questions.
 These steps will make it easier for a tech to help you (and they are more willing to).
 Describe your problem precisely and you’ll get a good answer.

-And if your post doesn’t get the attention you’d like it to have, do not repost imediately.
+And if your post doesn’t get the attention you’d like it to have, do not repost immediately.
 Wait a day or so for that.